alexferl/gcloud-kubernetes-mattermost/README.md

 You will also want to edit the `Caddyfile` and replace `mm.example.com` with your own domain.

+Alternatively, Caddy supports [Automatic TLS](https://caddyserver.com/docs/automatic-https) with [Let's Encrypt](https://letsencrypt.org/) so you may use that instead.

 9.
 Build and push the reverse proxy container:
 ```console